How to Create Effective Systems for Your Business

 Now it's time for you to do the same.

-My objective is to take a deep dive into systems, remove any barriers that may be in your head about creating a system so you can feel what I feel: solace.
+My objective today is to remove any barriers that may be in your head about creating a system so you too can feel what I feel: solace.

 sol·ace: comfort, cheer, support and relief in a time of need or distress

-Let’s talk how to create effective systems for your business.
+Let's talk about how to create effective systems for yourself and your business.

 What is a System, Automation, Process, Workflow, or SOP?

 A system is a group of items, working together to synchronize as a whole.
-Think: synchronized swimmers.
-They are each independent, but when they come together they form a bigger picture and accomplish a great purpose.
+Think of synchronized swimmers.
+They are each independent, but when they come together, they form a bigger picture and accomplish a great purpose.

-An automation is taking recurring tasks, or processes and allowing technology to do these tasks rather than manual labor each time.
-This is valuable for cost minimization, efficiency, and productivity.
-Many of the best automations are those that run on the back-end of a business and are not necessarily intended to replace the interactive side of your business.
-The key is to select the right back-end operations to offload, such as remedial tasks, to free you up to accomplish more important tasks or tasks that require may require a personalized touch.
+Automation is taking recurring tasks, or processes and allowing technology to handle these tasks for you, rather than you having to complete each tasks yourself manually.
+It should operate on the back-end of your business without replacing the relational side of your business.
+Automation enables you to minimize cost while also improving efficiency and productivity.
+The key here is to select the right back-end operations to offload and automate, such as remedial tasks.
+Once something is automated, it will free up your time so you can accomplish other duties that may require a personalized touch.

 A process is simply a series of steps or actions to complete a goal.
 Processes used in tandem together can become valuable systems!

-SOP stands for Standard Operating Procedure, which are set processes that are completed and in the same way each time.
-It’s a set of step-by-step instructions that can be very useful in complex situations and will help you or your support team to prevent wasted time and keep you from floundering.
+SOP stands for Standard Operating Procedure, which is a set of processes that are completed in the same way each time.
+It is step-by-step instructions for more in complex or detailed work.
+An SOP will help you, or your support team, prevent wasted time, and keep you from floundering.
 Instead, an SOP keeps you on a progressive track where everything is laid out in an efficient order.

 What SHOULD you Systemize?
 What should you NOT systemize?

-When you are trying to determine what to start with, you should think of events, activities, or tasks that are recurring, require a lot of attention, or can be delegated.
+When you are trying to determine what tasks to start with, consider events, activities, or recurring tasks or that require a lot of attention.
+What could you delegate?
 All of these items could qualify as something you should systemize.
 As it relates to your business, you may want to start implementing systems as they relate to payroll, bookkeeping, social media, content development, storing digital files, clearing off your desk, inbox management, calendar scheduling, responding to customer inquiries, etc.

 While I believe many things can be improved after putting a system in place, items that are creative in nature or that happen infrequently may be things better left without the extra effort of a system.